OrcnTester/Full-Stack-Developer-s-Knowledge-Playbook/README.md

 scores.put("ayşe", 95);
 int ayse = scores.get("ayşe"); // average O(1) hash lookup
 ```
-⚡ O(1) Constant-Time Access — Beyond the Basics
+<details><summary>⚡ O(1) Constant-Time Access — Beyond the Basics </summary>

  Constant-time access isn’t just about theory — in practice, cache locality, branch prediction, and memory layout all affect how “O(1)” really performs.
 Below are six hand-picked techniques with real-world examples and insightful notes for senior-level readers.

 When a data structure allows direct addressing, access operations can be performed in constant time — no loops, no scans, just straight-to-the-point lookups.
 But there are tricks to make O(1) actually shine in real-world performance:

 ⚓1.
 Direct Addressing with BitSets